redya-dev/Rainbow-Survivors/README.md

 # Rainbow Survivors

+**Developer Note:** This is my first time participating in js13kGames, and it was a really fun experience!
+Thanks to everyone who made this event possible!

+## Gameplay

-Fight hordes of enemies by **dashing** into them and drawing **rainbow trails** across the map.
+Fight hordes of enemies by **sprinting** into them and drawing **rainbow trails** across the map.

-Defeat enemies, collect XP, choose upgrades, and build your way through increasingly dangerous waves.
+Defeat enemies, collect XP, choose upgrades, and grow stronger as you level up.

-Survive for as long as you can, defeat the **Boss** while the enemies continue to grow stronger.
+Fight through increasingly dangerous waves, defeat the **Boss**, and survive for as long as you can.

 ## Controls

 * **WASD** - Move
 * **Space (Hold)** - Sprint
 * **Mouse (Hold)** - Draw rainbow trails
-* **1–7 / Scroll** - Change rainbow color
+* **1–7 / Scroll** - Switch rainbow colors
 * **R** - Restart

 ## Rainbow Colors